copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Monsters will consider if their regular melee attacks might deal a lot more damage to the hero than their offensive items would, and may subsequently decide to attack in melee rather than using that offensive item.
+- Rolling boulders, eating carrots, and occasionally trying to read a dusty spellbook (via the dust making you sneeze) causes enough noise to wake nearby monsters.
+- Monsters stepping on a squeaky board near you can wake you up.

 ### Interface changes